 What can you do?

 But, how can you resolve a situation like this when nobody is cooperating?

 You could send a letter to the IRS stating that you tried to get the signing company in question to comply, but they wouldn’t forward bookkeeping records for your case, and that there is nothing that you could do.

 Another interesting fact to remember, is that companies are not required to send you a 1099 unless you made more than $600 in income from your work with them.
 Most companies will not 1099 you even if you made above $600 in my experience.
 Some companies are anal and 1099 everyone, while others only 1099 the big guys.
 Some are completely neglegent and don’t 1099 anyone which spells trouble for them, but not you.

-I remember when I was a mobile notary.
-I might have gotten half a dozen 1099′s amounting to less than $10,000 when my total notary income was around $50,000 or so.
+I remember when I was a mobile notary public.
+I might have gotten half a dozen 1099′s amounting to less than $10,000 when my total notary public income was around $50,000 or so.
 It was never a problem for me.

 I wouldn’t bother unless…

 I would not bother with an incorrect 1099 UNLESS you feel it will effect your grand total of all the 1099′s everyone sent you.
 Also, if the 1099 is deliberately and fraudulently a few thousand too high, that looks like fraud, and not an innocent or careless bookkeeping mistake.
 I would report fraud immediately.
 Reporting a mistake is up to you, but if it is small, then maybe it is not worth it.
 Also — it might be YOU who made the mistake… Do you keep accurate books, or do you make sloppy mistakes?